AdamFitzpatrick1/empty_sleep/README.md

  <li>Mac OS 10.14 Mojave</li>
  </ol>

- *The applicaiton may very well work with all Mac OS versions released for intel-based macs, however proceed with caution as not all configurations have been tested.*
+ *The application may very well work with all Mac OS versions released for intel-based macs, however proceed with caution as not all configurations have been tested.*

 *You may recieve a message stating that the app is from an unidentified developer, in order to fix this, right click the application and select open from the menu.*